-In order To make =V(get, construct, build) an accurate localization system based on RSSI, the wireless channel properties and these other degrading effects must be modeled as accurately as possible.
+In order To create an accurate localization system based on RSSI, the wireless channel properties and these other degrading effects must be modeled as accurately as possible.
 All these factors seem to give RSSI measurements a large random factor, thus making it very unpredictable.
 Even with very good modeling, it is inevitable that errors remain present because of the random factor; thus any good localization algorithm should also account for these factors.
 The upside of using RSS as a ranging method is that the radio can be used for communication and localization.
 This makes RSS very interesting because there is no need for additional hardware.
 Other ranging methods such as TOA, especially combined with ultrasound, usually yield better results, but require additional specialized hardware which adds to the size and cost of a node.

 RSS-based localization can be divided into three categories: